khuethieuttk/SQL/README.md

 # My SQL Portfolio Projects - Beginner level
-This store all my SQL projects as a beginner analyst.
+This Repository stores all my SQL projects as a beginner analyst.